Mountain Lake Lodge: 3 Scenic Hikes for Dirty Dancing Fans in Pembroke, Virginia

 The Cliff Trail veers right, but ignore it completely.
 Stay to the left for a small rock scramble to the summit for the rewarding views you so deserve.

-Since the lodge is 25 minutes from Virginia Tech, I noticed that this hike is a favorite with students, too.
+Since the lodge is 25 minutes from Virginia Tech, this hike is a favorite with students, too.
 It’s surely one of the most popular hikes near Blacksburg.

 There are multiple rock outcrops atop Bald Knob (elevation 4,354 feet) to sit and savor all the delightfully colorful sunset views.

-There’s room for everyone, but there’s even more space if you continue past the left-most rock.
-Walk along a hidden trail to more wide-open flat rocks and more beautiful views.
+There’s room for everyone, but there’s more space if you walk past the left-most rock.
+Walk a hidden trail to more wide-open flat rocks and beautiful views.

 Once you’ve taken in every view and the sun has dipped below the horizon, re-trace your steps to return to the lodge.